StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/Supervised Learning.md

 # What is Supervised Learning?

-Supervised learning has the involvment of a human "guide" that provides labeled, annotated data or instances comprising problem-solution pairs to the computer.
+Supervised learning has the involvement of a human "guide" that provides labeled, annotated data or instances comprising problem-solution pairs to the computer.

 ## Supervised learning example: